hmajid2301/gitlab-auto-release/README.rst

   Options:
-    --private-token TEXT    Private GITLAB token, used to authenticate when calling the MR API.  [required]
+    --private-token TEXT    Private GITLAB token, used to authenticate when calling the Release API.  [required]
-    --project-url TEXT      The project URL on GitLab to create the MR for.
+    --project-url TEXT      The project URL on GitLab to create the Release for.
                             [required]
-    --project-id INTEGER    The project ID on GitLab to create the MR for.
+    --project-id INTEGER    The project ID on GitLab to create the Release for.
                             [required]
     --tag-name TEXT         The tag the release should be created from.
                             [required]